French Provincial Architecture in Phoenix, Arizona

 House Hunting For French Provincial Homes In Phoenix

 French Provincial housing is common throughout the U.S., particularly in areas where the suburbs were built between the two World Wars.
+Phoenix has many.
 The style is also popular in new housing developments across the country, typically in those in the higher-priced echelons.
-Because most French provincial homes are built on a grand scale, you’re not likely to find a starter home in this style.
+Because most French Provincial homes are built on a grand scale, you’re not likely to find a starter home in this style.
 And, as with any large house, be sure to take the cost of furnishing and heating a larger home into account when you’re crunching your budget numbers.

 Finessing French Provincial